ASP (Japanese group)

 ASP is a Japanese alternative idol girl group formed by WACK in 2021.
-They debuted with the studio album, Anal Sex Penis, on May 26, 2021.
+They debuted with the studio album, Anal Sex Penis, in 2021.

 History

+2021: Debut with Anal Sex Penis

 On March 27, 2021, WACK announced that a new group, ASP, had been formed.
 Initially the members faces were hidden until they reached 20,000 followers on Twitter.
-Eventually after the gradual reveal of their faces the members were confirmed to be former Carry Loose member Yumeka Nowkana?, former Wagg trainee Naayu, Nameless and Mog Ryan.
+Eventually after the gradual reveal of their faces the members were confirmed to be former Idol Renaissance and Carry Loose member Yumeka Nowkana?, former Wagg trainee Naayu, Nameless and Mog Ryan.
 They released their debut studio album, Anal Sex Penis, on May 26.
+They performed live for the first time on May 30 at Nakano Heavy Sick Zero in Tokyo, and held their first tour, the ASP's on Fire Tour, from June to July.
+Their second tour, Tour Starfuckers, was held in August.
 Their first single, "The Man Calling", was released on September 22.
-Naayu left ASP on November 24 due to a worsening foot injury.
+Their third tour, the March of Rogues Tour, was held from October to November.
+On November 24, the final date of the tour, Naayu left ASP due to a worsening foot injury.
 During Naayu's final live show with the group, ASP introduced twin sisters, Matilder and Wonker, as new members.

+2022: Placebo and major label debut

 They released their second studio album, Placebo, on January 5, 2022.
-On March 26, it was announced that two new members, CCCCCC and Riontown, would join the group on May 7.
+Their fourth tour, the Redo Beginning Tour, was held in January.
+On February 21, they performed a live show called Anti Social Pains at Zepp DiverCity in Tokyo.
+In March, their fifth tour, Sorry!!
+It's only for girls, which was a woman only event was held.
+On March 26, it was announced that former HKT48 member Kaede Kamijima; now known as CCCCCC, and Riontown, would join the group on May 7.
 Their second single, "Bollocks", was released on April 13.
-On May 24, they released the digital single "Haikei Rockstarsama 2022".
-"They made their major label debut with the single, "Hyper Cracker", through Avex Trax on August 31.
-On November 30, they released the digital single "I won't let you go".
+On May 24, they released their first digital single "Haikei Rockstarsama 2022".
+From May to July they held their sixth tour, the Acoustic Sad Orchestra Tour.
+They made their major label debut with their third single, "Hyper Cracker", through Avex Trax on August 31.
+On September 2, they held a 24-hour live event called 24 Hours Anarchy Anarchy Shit Shit Party People at Yokohama Bay Hall in Kanagawa to commemorate their major label debut.
+From September to December, they held their seventh tour, the God Save the ASP Tour.
+On November 30, they released their second digital single "I Won't Let You Go".

-They will release their first EP, Delicious Vicious, on April 26, 2023.